 Blast yourself into outer space

 If you’re taking a virtual trip, why limit yourself to Earth?
 With Access Mars you can get a 360-degree view of Mar’s surface as recorded by NASA’s Curiosity Rover without having to blast off to outer space.
 The information might come in handy, Tesla founder Elon Musk said humans could be visiting Mars by 2026.
-If you want to get ready, here’s how to prep for life on Mars.

 Go to the Guggenheim with Google Street View